yu17/scis/README.md

 Boolean operation short-circuit evaluation<br/>
 Assignment operation =<br/>
 Inline assignment (nested assignment and assignment within expression)<br/>

-## About State Functions and Value Functions:

-In order to allow assignments within evaluations, all the value functions return both a value and a state.
-Therefore, almost all the functions return states, but only the value functions would return a value as well, just to be clear.
+Instructions: var, if, while, return, begin, break, continue, try, catch, finally, throw

+#### Implementation:<br/>
+The result of the parser is first passed to `intpn_stmt_auto`, which chooses the corresponding interpretation functions for each statement.
+As for the expression, we have `intpn_expr_auto` which returns the result state after evaluating the expression, and `eval_expr_auto` which returns the result value after evaluating it.
+When processing the expressions, we don't distinguish whether the function returns a boolean or a integer.
+For `if` or `while` statements, they call `bool_expr_auto` which automatically cast integer to boolean so as to ensure that the return value is a boolean.

 ## Function Naming Conventions:

 Functions are classfied by the prefixes in their names.

+#### L\_\*
+Acronym for stateLayer.
+State layer operation functions.<br/>
+Each layer of the state are stored in the format: ((variable\_name\_list) (variable\_value\_list))

 #### SL\_\*
 Acronym for StateList.
-State operation functions.<br/>
+State list operation function.<br/>
-The states are stored in the format: ((variable\_name\_list) (variable\_value\_list))
+The layers of the states are stacked in the format: (layer1 layer2 layer3 ...)

-#### eval\_\*
+#### eval\_expr\_\*
-Acronym for evaluation.
+Acronym for EVALuation EXPRession.
 Value functions.
-Usually takes an expression and a state and returns the evaluation result value and the state after evaluation (with possible assignments applied).
+Takes a state and returns the result of the corresponding calculation based on the state.

+#### bool\_expr\_\*
+Acronym for BOOLean EXPRession.
+Boolean function.
+This is a dummy function that basically calls the `eval\_expr\_\*` functions and convert the result to a boolean.

-#### terp\_\*
+#### intrp\_expr\_\*
-Acronym for Interpretation.
+Acronym for INTeRPretation EXPRession.
 State functions.
+Takes a state and returns the result state of the corresponding calculation.
+State changes in these functions only occurs when there are assignment expression.

+#### intrp\_*
-Usually takes a few arguments and a state and returns the result state.
+Acronym for INTeRPretation.
+State function.
+Handles the statements.
+Takes the arguments of a statement and returns the result state.

-#### return\_\*
+#### invalid\_*
-The functions that handle or present the return value.
+Dummy functions that are used to initialize break, continue, and throw continuations.
+These functions would throw an error since the only case when they are called is where these statements shouldn't exist.

 ## Todos:

-Fix integer-to-boolean casting logic.<br/>
 Edge case tests.<br/>